May 12, 2026

 Use the Render Cost estimate to prepare a clearer quote brief and scope summary.

-Open the full Project Cost Estimating tool set or go straight to the Render Cost Calculator.
+Open the full Project Cost Estimating project hub or go straight to the Render Cost Calculator.

 Once you understand the assumptions and buying choices, send builders or merchants the same measured scope so the prices are easier to compare fairly.

-You can also open the wider Project Cost Estimating tool set if the quote depends on more than one material.
+You can also open the wider Project Cost Estimating project hub if the quote depends on more than one material.

 Start with the same measured scope, waste allowance, and finish level, then compare materials, labour, and extras side by side using the Render Cost Calculator.